Virtual network traffic routing

 Known Issues (April 2021)

 When BGP routes are present or a Service Endpoint is configured on your subnet, routes may not be evaluated with the correct priority.
+This feature doesn't currently work for dual stack (IPv4+IPv6) virtual networks.
 A fix for these scenarios is currently in progress

 Next hop types across Azure tools